hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 ### Encrypted keyset example

-Note, that the `material` field takes the encrypted form:
+Note, that the `material` field takes the encrypted keyset form:

 ```json
   {